-If a delay of more than 7 days from a scheduled injection date cannot be avoided, it will be a missed dose, therefore, cabotegravir 30 mg tablets may be used once daily, for a duration of up to two months, to replace one scheduled injection visit.
-The first dose of oral cabotegravir (or an alternative oral PrEP therapy) should be taken approximately two months (+/- 7 days) after the last injection of cabotegravir.
-For oral PrEP durations greater than two months, an alternative PrEP regimen to oral cabotegravir is recommended.
+If a delay of more than 7 days from a scheduled injection date cannot be avoided it will be a missed dose, therefore, cabotegravir 30 mg tablets may be used once daily, for a duration of up to two months, to replace one scheduled injection visit.
+The first dose of oral therapy should be taken approximately two months (+/- 7 days) after the last injection of cabotegravir.
+For oral PrEP durations greater than two months, an alternative PrEP regimen is recommended.

-Injection dosing should be resumed on the day oral cabotegravir dosing completes or within 3 days, thereafter, as recommended in Table 2.
+Injection dosing should be resumed on the day oral dosing completes or within 3 days, thereafter, as recommended in Table 2.

-Table 2 Injection dosing recommendations after missed injections or following oral cabotegravir (PrEP) to replace an injection
+Table 2 Injection dosing recommendations after missed injections or following oral PrEP to replace an injection

-Missed Doses Time since last injection Recommendation If second injection is missed and time since first injection is: ≤ 2 months Administer one 600 mg injection as soon as possible and continue with the every 2 month injection dosing schedule.
-2 months Restart the individual on one 600 mg initiation injection, for by a second 600 mg initiation injection one month later.
-The follow the every two month injection dosing schedule.
+Missed Doses Time since last injection Recommendation If second injection is missed and time since first injection is: $\leq 2$ months Administer one 600 mg injection as soon as possible and continue with the every 2 month injection dosing schedule.
+2 months Restart the individual on one 600 mg initiation injection, followed by a second 600 mg initiation injection one month later.
+Then follow the every two month injection dosing schedule.

-If 3 rd or subsequent injection is missed and time since prior injection is: ≤ 3 months Administer one 600 mg injection as soon as possible and continue with the every 2 month injection dosing schedule.
+If 3 rd or subsequent injection is missed and time since prior injection is: $\leq$ 3 months Administer one 600 mg injection as soon as possible and continue with the every 2 month injection dosing schedule.
 3 months Restart the individual on one 600 mg initiation injection, followed by a second 600 mg initiation injection one month later.
 Then follow the every two month injection dosing schedule.